Nashville Cost of Living: What You Really Need to Budget (2026)

 food budget management strategies

-Because food choices drive a big portion of your monthly budget in Nashville, it’s useful to break costs down: the average household spends about $1,200 on groceries each month, a single adult spends roughly $4,564 a year, and a family of two adults plus one child spends about $11,254 annually.
+Food costs are a major driver of your monthly budget in Nashville.
+The average household spends about $1,200 on groceries per month.
+A single adult spends roughly $4,564 a year (about $380 per month), and a family of two adults plus one child runs about $11,254 annually.

-You’ll find Nashville food costs are slightly above the national average, so expect a higher grocery bill than in many other cities.
-Common grocery items illustrate why: a gallon of milk runs about $4.63, a dozen eggs $3.32, and ground beef $7.05 per pound.
+Nashville food prices run slightly above the U.S. average, so expect a higher grocery bill than in many other cities.
+Common items: a gallon of milk costs about $4.63, a dozen eggs $3.32, and ground beef $7.05 per pound.

 Transportation, Healthcare, and Childcare Expenses